 Choosing the convenient way, we opted for the private car accompanied by a guide who would take us to Kom Ombo and Edfu on the way.
 The best part was, we did stop at many places to enjoy Kadkade, with stunning views of the mighty river Nile on the way.

 Edfu-Temple of Horus

 Edfu – Temple of Horus

 We were set for the second day’s temple run early in the morning.
 Honestly, other than the Kom Ombo temple was dedicated to crocodiles, we knew nothing.
-The only reason we read about it is that Ashrith wanted to know all about Sobek from ACO.
+We only read about it because Ashrith wanted to know all about Sobek from ACO.
 We weren’t too keen on what Edfu was.
 Expecting it to be similar to Karnak or Luxor, we began the journey thinking it would be a stopover.
 But, the town of Edfu was way different to Cairo and Luxor.
-This was more of a conservative village with a few modern amenities, unlike Bawiti.
-The trash-filled streets seemed to be the common element among Giza and Edfu, though.
+This was more of a conservative village with few modern amenities, unlike Bawiti.
+The trash-filled streets seemed to be the common element between Giza and Edfu.

 You must hold on to get to the best part of Edfu temple

 Making our way through the jam-packed roads, we arrived at a parking area.
 I thought the driver stopped for a tea break or to meet someone he knew.
 Instead, Mahmoud asked us to get down the car.
 That is when we realised we have parked the car beside the temple complex wall!
 Over time, knowingly or unknowingly, Egyptians had built their new town on this 57BC Temple complex.